apiverve/seovalidator.Python-API/README.md

   "data": {
     "url": "https://ebay.com",
     "passed": false,
-    "entries": 4,
+    "entries": 3,
     "output": [
-      "There are 15 'img' tag without alt attribute.", "There are 362 'a' tag without rel attribute.", "This HTML does not have 'meta name=descriptions' in 'head'", "This HTML does not have 'meta name=keywords' in 'head'" ]
+      "There are 319 'a' tag without rel attribute.", "This HTML does not have 'meta name=descriptions' in 'head'", "This HTML does not have 'meta name=keywords' in 'head'" ]